georgemandis/konami-js/README.md

   * ...and MANY more!

 ## Forks
 If you'd prefer to use a coffeescript version you can find one here:
 [https://github.com/camray/konami-coffee](https://github.com/camray/konami-coffee)

 If you are looking for GamePad support check out this fork:
 [https://github.com/TomBebbington/konami-js](https://github.com/TomBebbington/konami-js)

 ## Contributions

 Your pull requests are welcome!
 Emphasis on small footprints, speed and broad device/browser compatability.
-Less interested in package manager and toolchain integrations.
+Less interested in package manager and toolchain integrations—though that may change with the `2.0` branch.